Causal Inference and Data Fusion in Econometrics: Preliminaries: Structural Causal Models, Causal Graphs, and Interventions

 The post-intervention distribution of $Y$ can also be denoted in counterfactual notation as

-where $Y_x = y$ should be read as ``$Y$ would be equal to $y$, if $X$ had been $x$" \citep[][def.
-7.1.5]{Pearl2009}.
-This definition illustrates the connection to the potential outcomes framework \citep{Neyman1923,Rubin1974,Imbens2004}, where counterfactuals such as $Y_{x_0}$ and $Y_{x_1}$ are taken as primitives.
+where $Y_x = y$ should be read as ``$Y$ would be equal to $y$, if $X$ had been $x$" (\citealp{Pearl2009}, Definition 7.1.5).
+This definition illustrates the connection to the potential outcomes framework (\citealp{Neyman1923,Rubin1974,Imbens2004}), where counterfactuals such as $Y_{x_0}$ and $Y_{x_1}$ are taken as primitives.
 By contrast, in an SCM, counterfactuals are constructs; i.e., derivable quantities from the underlying, more fundamental causal mechanisms.
-Naturally, we can write explicitly,
+Naturally, we can write explicitly

-which follow immediately from $M_{x_0}$ and $M_{x_1}$, respectively.
-In other words, counterfactuals are \emph{derived} from first principles in SCMs, instead of taken as axiomatic primitives.
+which immediately follow from $M_{x_0}$ and $M_{x_1}$, respectively.
+In other words, counterfactuals are \emph{derived} from first principles in SCMs and the corresponding causal mechanisms, instead of taken as axiomatic primitives.

-Equipped with clear semantics for causal models in terms of the underlying mechanisms, and causal effects in terms of interventions on the naturally occurring structural processes in the system, we can now finally state the problem of nonparametric identification.\footnote{See \citet{Matzkin2007} and \citet{Lewbel2019} for related definitions of identifiability used in econometrics; see also footnote 10.} \begin{definition}

-(Identifiability; \citealp{Pearl2000}) A causal query $Q$ is identifiable ($\mathpzc{ID}$, for short) from distribution $P(v)$ compatible with a causal graph $G$, if for any two (fully specified) models $M_1$ and $M_2$ that satisfy the assumptions in $G$, we have
+Equipped with clear semantics for causal models in terms of the underlying mechanisms, and causal effects in terms of interventions on the naturally occurring structural processes in the system, we can now finally state the problem of nonparametric identification.\footnote{See \citet{Matzkin2007} and \citet{Lewbel2019} for related definitions of identifiability used in econometrics; see also footnote 10.} \begin{definition} (Observational identifiability; \citealp{Pearl2000}) Let $Q(M)$ be any computable quantity of a model $M$. $Q$ is identifiable ($\mathpzc{ID}$, for short) from distribution $P(v)$ compatible with a causal graph $G$, if for any two (fully specified) models $M_1$ and $M_2$ that satisfy the assumptions encoded in $G$, we have

 \end{definition} This definition requires that for any two (unobserved) SCMs $M_1$ and $M_2$, if their induced distributions $P_1(v)$ and $P_2(v)$ coincide, both models need to provide the same answers to query $Q$.
 Identifiability entails that $Q$ depends solely on $P(v)$ and the assumptions in $G$, and can therefore be uniquely expressed in terms of the observed distribution.
 This holds true \emph{regardless} of the underlying mechanisms $f_i$ and randomness $P(u)$, which, therefore, do not need to be known to the analyst.
 This is a quite remarkable result, if achieved, since while embracing and acknowledging the true, unobserved structural mechanisms, one can still make the causal statement \emph{as if} these mechanisms were fully known, such as they would be, e.g., in many settings in physics, chemistry, or biology.